OpenDroneMap/docs/source/installation.rst

 Hello, WebODM!
 --------------

+After starting the containers using 3a. or 3b. you can open WebODM in the browser.
-After running ./webodm.sh start and opening WebODM in the browser, you will be greeted with a welcome message and will be asked to create the first user.
+This will greet you with a welcome message and will ask to create the first user.
 Take some time to familiarize yourself with the web interface and explore its various menus.

 .. figure:: images/webodmdashboard.webp
    :alt: Screenshot of WebODM Dashboard